Every freelance artist or writer needs their own website, right?

 One thing I love about using Pinterest for an alternative writing portfolio, is that it’s more than just a place for people to view your work.
 It also serves as a marketing engine for your current and past articles, so that your work has more potential to be viewed.

-You can also see Carrie’s writing portfolio on Pinterest, by clicking here.
+Here’s an example of Carrie’s writing portfolio on Pinterest.
 She includes links to podcasts, interviews and other media mentions that she’s been featured in.